-The events of 2020 have drastically and unexpectedly accelerated the need for a new network security model.
-Zero trust security is hardly new, but it has taken center stage — and security leaders agree it will improve security and simplify security processes for distributed teams and hybrid networks.
+The global pandemic has drastically and unexpectedly accelerated the need for a new network security model.
+Zero Trust security is hardly new, but it has taken center stage — and security leaders agree it will improve security and simplify security processes for distributed teams and hybrid networks.

 However, rolling the model out has proven to be complicated, presenting organizations with a mixed bag of successes and obstacles.

-To answer these questions, Forrester Consulting recently conducted a study on behalf of Cloudflare.
-The survey reached over 300 global security leaders, and polled respondents on their organizations’ successes and challenges with 2020’s changes.
+To answer these questions, during the 2020 pandemic, Forrester Consulting conducted a study on behalf of Cloudflare.
+The survey reached over 300 global security leaders, and polled respondents on their organizations’ successes and challenges with these changes.
 The study identified:

-2020 brought changes no business was prepared for.
-Fifty-two percent of security leaders surveyed identified remote work as one of the top factors impacting their IT security programs in 2020.
+The dramatic shift to remote work brought changes no business was prepared for.
+Fifty-two percent of security leaders surveyed identified remote work as one of the top factors impacting their IT security programs.

 Amidst the pandemic, the survey also identified a rise in security incidents related to corporate networks and confidential data.
-Fifty-five percent of security leaders reported that their organisation experienced an increase in phishing attacks this year.
-Additionally, 58% of security leaders said their organisation experienced a data breach of some kind.
+Fifty-five percent of security leaders reported that their organization experienced an increase in phishing attacks this year.
+Additionally, 58% of security leaders said their organization experienced a data breach of some kind.